open-craft/learning-credentials/docs/decisions/0001-purpose-of-this-repo.rst

 #.
 We do not need to pull data in real time.
 This service can retrieve data periodically, but the frequency should be
    configurable per course.
 #.
-We need to design an interface for configuring these certificates per course.
+We need to design an interface for configuring these credentials per course.
 The goal is to make it as simple as
    possible for the course authors.
 It will be designed in a future iteration.

 .. _Badges: https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/configuration/enable_badging.html